+9. If I am printing I use the image size dialog to set the print size in inches.
+I may or may not interpolate or “up-rez” the image to a higher resolution.* In other words I may let the “resolution” end up being whatever it ends up being when I select my target print size.
+More recently I have again taken to setting the resolution to 360 instead of letting it float.)

 10. Now, at 100% magnification, I do another smart sharpen operation.
 The idea here is to over-sharpen a bit – at 100% on the screen the image should look a bit “grainy” or “crunchy” – not pretty at all.
 The goal is to compensate for the ink spread (also known as “dot gain”) that will take place when this slightly over-sharpened image ends up on the paper.
 You have to do some testing to figure out the best values, and they will be different for different types and brands of paper.
 I print on Ilford Galerie GFS for the most part, where typical “output sharpening” settings might be on the order of 200, .3.
 The first number might to as high as perhaps 240 or as low as perhaps 100, and the second value might be .4 in some cases.

-(If I’m going to jpg for screen presentation, I obviously have to down-rez the image to smaller size.
-Without going into the gory details here, a final USM process is useful here after downsizing.
-Try 35, 1,1.
-Some like the first number a bit higher, but I’m more likely to go a bit lower in some cases.
-UPDATE: I’ve recently tried the method for web sharpening described by Ian Plant and I think it may produce better results than that approach I’ve been using.)
+(If I’m going to create a jpg for screen presentation, I obviously have to down-rez the image to smaller size.
+Without going into the gory details here, I may use slightly different sharpening settings for jpg files.
+(I’ve tried the method for web sharpening described by Ian Plant and I think it may produce better results than that approach I’ve been using.)

 (Credit Where Credit is Due Department: Charlie Cramer helped me understand the basic concept of the “output sharpening” for printing and showed me some starting points for determining settings.